Economist Interview Questions

 Explanation: This technical question asks you to discuss a particular concept and talk about how it affects the economy.
 As a reminder, make sure you first define the term and then discuss the impact it may have.
 If it helps, you can provide an example.

 Example: “The yield curve is a line that shows the interest rates of bonds having equal ratings but differing maturity dates.
 The slope of the yield curve gives a forecast of future interest rate changes and economic activity.
-Typically, short term rates are higher than long-term rates for bonds.
+For a typical yield curve, short-term rates are higher than long-term rates for bonds.
 When this reverses, it is known as an inverted yield curve and points to a slowdown in economic activity.”

 Question: Can you describe the current macroeconomic situation between China and the USA?